sg-crest A Singapore Government Agency Website

 Private prosecution is a criminal proceeding started by a private organisation or individual.

-It allows a person who believes an offence has been committed against them to pursue criminal legal action.
+It allows a person who believes an offence has been committed against him to pursue criminal legal action.

-The person prosecuting the case is the prosecutor and the person being prosecuted is the defendant (also known as the accused).
+The complainant prosecuting the case is the prosecutor and the respondent being prosecuted is the accused

-A defendant who is found guilty and convicted by the court can be sentenced to a fine, imprisonment or other criminal punishments as determined by the court.
+A accused who is found guilty and convicted by the court can be sentenced to a fine, imprisonment or other criminal punishments as determined by the court.

-Note: The purpose of a prosecution is to punish an offender for committing a crime, not to secure compensation for the victim of the crime.
+The main purpose of a prosecution is to punish an offender for committing a crime.
 The prosecution does not stop the victim from starting a civil case against the offender.

 How private prosecution begins